samsoncs/milabowl/milabowl-astro/src/content/rules/rules.md

 call a vote and win by **majority**.

-For rules where it makes sense (typically a per player rule) the score recieved from a player with be multiplied by two if he is captained by you.
+For rules where it makes sense (typically a per player rule) the score recieved from a player will be multiplied by two if he is captain and/or captained by you.

 In the current state of Milabowl it is always the players that end up on your team that counts.
 For instance if you initially benched _Andreas_